-Annual Cash Retainer 2013 (\$) 2012 (\$)
+Annual Cash Retainer 2014 and 2015 (\$)

-Chairperson of the Board (1) 132,500 120,000
+Chairperson of the Board (1) 132,500

-Board Members (2) 30,000 30,000
+Board Members (2) 30,000

-Audit Committee Chairperson (2) 15,000 12,000
+Audit Committee Chairperson (2) 15,000

-Governance and Nominating Committee Chairperson (2) 8,000 8,000
+Governance and Nominating Committee Chairperson (2) 8,000

-Human Resources, Compensation and Pension Committee Chairperson (2) 12,000 8,000
+Human Resources, Compensation and Pension Committee Chairperson (2) 12,000

 Annual Equity Retainer (3)

-Chairperson of the Board 67,500 25,000
+Chairperson of the Board 67,500

-Board Members 45,000 12,500
+Board Members 45,000

 Meeting Attendance Fees (4)

-Board meeting (in person or by conference call) 1,500 1,500
+Board meeting (in person or by conference call) 1,500

-Any Committee meeting of the Board (in person or by conference call) 1,500 1,500
+Any Committee meeting of the Board (in person or by conference call) 1,500

-- (1) The Chairperson of the Board is not paid any meeting attendance fees.
-This Annual Retainer is divided into four equal payments and paid per fiscal quarter (either by cash or the grant of deferred Share units at the discretion of the Chairperson). - (2) These Annual Retainers are divided into four equal payments and paid per fiscal quarter (either by cash or the grant of deferred Share units at the discretion of the Director). - (3) The Annual Equity Retainer is paid by the grant of deferred Share units in July of each year. - (4) Each Board member and Committee Chairperson, other than the Chairperson of the Board, is entitled to meeting attendance fees of \$1,500 per meeting, in addition to their Annual Cash Retainer.
+(1) The Chairperson of the Board is not paid any meeting attendance fees.
+This Annual Retainer is divided into four equal payments and paid per fiscal quarter (either by cash or the grant of deferred Share units at the discretion of the Chairperson).

+(2) These Annual Retainers are divided into four equal payments and paid per fiscal quarter (either by cash or the grant of deferred Share units at the discretion of the Director).

+(3) The Annual Equity Retainer is paid by the grant of deferred Share units in July of each year.

+(4) Each Board member and Committee Chairperson, other than the Chairperson of the Board, are entitled to meeting attendance fees of \$1,500 per meeting, in addition to their Annual Cash Retainers.
 These fees are paid either by cash or the grant of deferred Share units at the discretion of the Director.